choux130/myblog/plan.md

   * Set up a Wordpress website in your local computer
   * Make the local Wordpress website become live
 * **Drafting**
-    * Other features I used not included in the Jekyll theme, centrarium
 * **Having an idea**

 ***